emachnic/rails_dev_windows/README.md

 ## The Future

-(In the year 3000)...

-I'm just messing around.
-I don't know what's in store for the future right now, but it has to be better than the past.
+Honestly, I don't know what's in store for the future right now, but it has to be better than the past.
 We've come a long way and there's still a lot of work to be done.